 Textural Challenges in Cheese Sauces

-Altering a cheese sauce formulation to prolong its shelf life, save costs or improve nutrition poses many challenges for food formulators.
+Altering a cheese sauce formulation to prolong its shelf life or improve nutrition poses many challenges for food formulators.
 It’s difficult to replicate the velvety smooth viscosity of a fresh, homemade cheese sauce in products that need to be reconstituted, come from a container, or have been formulated in a frozen entree.

 Common textural challenges with prepackaged cheese sauces result from a variety of production processes or improper ingredient selection, and might include: